 - California Health and Human Services Open Data Portal, California Health and Human Services Agency

 - California Health Interview Survey, UCLA Center for Health Policy Research

-- Child Trends: Food Insecurity
+- Child Trends Databank: Food Insecurity

-- Map the Meal Gap: Child Food Insecurity, Feeding America
+- Map the Meal Gap, Feeding America

-- National Health and Nutrition Examination Survey (NHANES), CDC National Center for Health Statistics
+- National Health and Nutrition Examination Survey (NHANES), National Center for Health Statistics

-- SNAP-Ed County Profiles 2014, California Department of Public Health
+- SNAP-Ed County Profiles, California Dept. of Public Health

 - USDA Economic Research Service: Food Environment Atlas